 Can I Fit It? - Any competent DIYer should find the installation possible.
 All columns and pilasters are supplied in three sections (shaft, capital and plinth) for ease of handling and positioning.
 Fitting guidelines come with each column and are also available here.
 Remember to use only Orac Adhesives, with Orac DecoFix Hydro the preferred choice for exterior and bathroom installations.
 Use Orac DecoFix Pro and Orac Fix Extra on all other applications.

 Decorating Your Columns - Having installed your columns, leave the adhesives to cure for 24 hours before decorating.
 Each column comes with a white primer, and is ready to accept a final coat of paint.
 We recommend water based acrylic paints, which are readily found at Painter and Decorator merchants.
 Please ensure you select a paint suitable to your application.
 Your paint centre can advise on exterior or interior grades.

 Whilst a high proportion of our customers finish their columns in white, you may wish to create a coloured or marbled effect.
 To the right we have shown a few of these finishes which were created by professional decorators.
 If you experience difficulty in finding a suitable decorator you may find your local art college has willing and capable students who can assist as part of their course work.

 If you are looking to add a touch of grandeur to your orangery or conservatory project, why not consider the addition of columns.
 Our columns are suitable for exterior and interior use in conservatories and orangeries, and call easily tolerate humid conditions.

 Individual column and pilaster components are available here.

 Adhesives & Tools - the range of Orac adhesives, fillers and tools can be found on the Adhesives & Tools page.
-Please be aware that installation of Orac products with non-Orac adhesives may invalidate the warranty.

 The Gallery pages contain images of exterior pilaster and column installations.